-NOTE: This section is intended as an aid and does not supersede any local, state or like requirements.
+NOTE: This MANUAL is intended as an aid and does not supersede any local, state or like requirements.
 Check with officials or authorities having jurisdiction in your area.

-SEE ACCESSORIES LIST.
-IT IS HIGHLY RECCOMMENDED TO TAKE OFF CHIMNEY CAP AND INSTALL A PLUG BEFORE BEING MOBILE IN YOUR STRUCTURE TO AVOID ASH BLOWING INSIDE THE STRUCTURE
+IF INSTALLED IN A MOVING STRUCTURE, IT IS HIGHLY RECCOMMENDED TO TAKE OFF YOUR CHIMNEY CAP AND INSTALL A PLUG BEFORE BEING MOBILE IN YOUR STRUCTURE TO AVOID ASH BLOWING INSIDE THE STRUCTURE.